SpringerPE/python-cfconfigurator/README.md

 ## Upload to PyPI

-1 .Create a `.pypirc` configuration file.
+1. Create a `.pypirc` configuration file.
 This file holds your information for authenticating with PyPI.

    ```
    [distutils]